 Precipitation totals: ERA5 daily precipitation totals are obtained from adding up convective and large-scale precipitation.
 Daily precipitation totals are also retrieved from Vaisala WXT-520 measurements (Jansen, 2020) and are used in the overview of the EUREC4A period (Sect.
 3) and the EDI case study (Sect.
 4).
-Note that a direct comparison between ERA5 precipitation values and the measurements is difficult as the former represent averages over a model grid box while the latter vield information about the local conditions at the BCO.

 Net cloud radiative effect (CRE): Following Boucher et al. (2013) and Hartmann (2016), we calculate the net cloud radiative effect (CRE) as the sum of the longwave (LWCRE) and shortwave (SWCRE) cloud radiative effect.
 The LWCRE results from the difference of the top of atmosphere thermal radiation under clear-sky conditions and the one under cloudy conditions (clear-sky minus cloudy), and analogously for the SWCRE and solar radiation.
-Using this convention, negative

-190 values represent a radiative cooling due to the presence of clouds and positive values a warming.
-As the cloud radiative forcing is very inhomogeneous in space (not shownsee Fig. S1.7-S1.8), an area-weighted mean over the domain 10-20° N, 50-60° W is calculated.
-The domain's size is chosen similar to Bony et al. (2020), who used $10-20^{\circ}$ N, 48-58° W, but here the borders are shifted to the west to include Barbados.
+Using this convention, negative values represent a radiative cooling due to the presence of clouds and positive values a warming.
+As the cloud radiative forcing is very inhomogeneous in space (see Fig. S1.7-S1.8), an area-weighted mean over the domain 10-20° N, 50-60° W is calculated.
+The domain's size is chosen similar to Bony et al. (2020), who used 10-20° N, 48-58° W, but here the borders are shifted to the west to include Barbados.
 The domain-mean CRE allows a comparison with the results from Bony et al. (2020) and is used in both case studies (Sect.
 4 and 5).
 The CRE was also derived from the satellite product CERES (NASA, 2017).

-195 2.2 Characterisation of the transport pathways towards Barbados

-Three-dimensional backward trajectories are computed with the Lagrangian analysis tool LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015), starting from the interpolation points defined above (Fig. 1b).
-The calculations are based on the ERA5 wind fields and determine the air parcels' position (longitude, latitude, pressure) during the ten days before arrival.
-A set of variables is interpolated along the trajectories, namely, specific humidity (absolute values and anomalies relative to

-- 200 the three-dimensional campaign mean field), relative humidity, liquid/rain/snow/ice water content, and surface evaporation.
-We extract each air parcel's position four days before arrival (Fig. 4; see Fig. S1.1 and S1.2 in Supplement 1 for other time steps) to get an impression of the pathway variability across the vertical profile and during the EUREC4A time period.
+2.2 Characterisation of the transport pathways towards Barbados the ERA5 wind fields and determine the air parcels' position (longitude, latitude, pressure) during the ten days before arrival.
+A set of variables is interpolated along the trajectories, namely, specific humidity (absolute values and anomalies relative to the three-dimensional campaign mean field), relative humidity, liquid/rain/snow/ice water content, and surface evaporation.
+We extract each air parcel's position four days before arrival (Fig. 4; see Fig. S1.1 for other time steps) to get an impression of the pathway variability across the vertical profile and during the EUREC4A time period.
 The choice of four days is inspired by the study of Aemisegger et al. (2021), who showed that the transport during this pre-arrival time window is essential for understanding moisture anomalies induced by the large-scale circulation in the trades.
-Typically, - 205 multiple airstreams (coherent bundles of trajectories with similar characteristics) arrive in each of the two layers during 24 h.
+Typically, multiple airstreams (coherent bundles of trajectories with similar characteristics) arrive in each of the two layers during 24 h.
 For each airstream, defined in Sect.
 4.2 and 5.2, we compute the mean specific humidity (per air parcel) and the contribution to the IWV of the arrival layer (Table 1 and 4).